NetworkWebMasters/disable-title/readme.txt

 = 0.9 =
 - Add feature to disable in widgets
 - fix: get_title replacement only within the_loop
+- fix: disable page in menu, when wordpress uses the default menu

 = 0.8 =
 - filter recent posts widget to disable post on startpage.
 Thanks to Gert Jan Zeilstra for reporting the issue.